KaminariOS/rustracer/README.md

 A PBR [glTF 2.0](https://www.khronos.org/gltf) renderer based on Vulkan ray-tracing, written in Rust.

 ## Naming
-My project and I are not affiliated with the Rust Foundation.
+This project and I are not affiliated with the Rust Foundation.
 I name it `rustracer` only because I love Rust and ray tracing.

 ## Credits